Give a loan, not a grant

 Addressing a gap in the market

 Microfinance is widely available in Kenya, but not to the rural poor.
 Our microloans start from as low as KES 5,000 (US $60) and, restricted to three per person, are used purely as catalytic start-up capital, bridging the way to microfinance from larger institutions.

 Measuring social impact

 Investors receive semi-annual updates on the jobs and businesses created and sustained on the back of their EIF loans.

 Got questions?
 We’ve got answers.
-Just call or email Sebastian Pasteiner, Hand in Hand International’s Program Finance Manager, and we’ll be happy to sort you out.
+Just call or email Sebastian Pasteiner, Hand in Hand International’s Programme Finance Manager, and we’ll be happy to sort you out.